Funding4HomeCare

 The main things to watch out for are costs that are more than they appear, losing direct control over your client relationships, and getting stuck in a contract that doesn’t serve you.
 Understanding these potential issues isn’t about scaring you away from factoring; it’s about equipping you to choose the right partner and agreement.
 A good funding partner will be transparent about these things, but it’s always best to go into the conversation with your eyes wide open.
 Let’s break down what you need to look for.

-Calculating the True Cost Over Time
+Understanding the True Cost of Factoring

 The factoring rate is the number everyone focuses on, but it rarely tells the whole story.
 The true cost of factoring is often hidden in a variety of administrative fees that can quickly add up.
 Some companies charge application fees, processing fees, or service fees that can inflate the total expense.
 In some cases, these various administrative fees can tack on more than 5% to the value of an invoice.